Alumni

 As an M.A. student, Kaylyn continued to study breast cancer illness narratives with a greater emphasis on their theoretical frameworks, and was particularly interested in the question of how different and developing genres are used to address the question of how to most effectively convey the illness experience.
 Kaylyn took advantage of the interdisciplinary nature of the program with classes in English, biology, medicine, and public health.
 She plans to use her medical humanities training as a physician focused on humanism in patient-centered care.
 Kaylyn is now enrolled at the UNC Medical School.

-PhD candidate in Communication, Rhetoric, and Digital Media (CRDM) from NCSU
+PhD in Communication, Rhetoric, and Digital Media (CRDM) from NCSU (2023)

-Alumnus of English MA concentration in Literature, Medicine, and Culture (2017)
+MA in English with concentration in Literature, Medicine, and Culture from UNC (2017)

 As a student who graduated from the University of Central Arkansas with a B.S. in Biological Physics and a double minor in Interdisciplinary Studies and Creative Writing, Brandon has always taken a “left-brain/right-brain” approach to his studies.
 However, it wasn’t until he enrolled in a literature and medicine course that he realized how the humanities could shape his research interests in science, virtual reality, and medicine.
 At UNC, Brandon was part of the first cohort of the Literature, Medicine and Culture master’s program.